-These companies are not brands, except inside their B2B sphere, which includes a mess of different breeds: trading desks, SSPs (Supply Side Platforms), DSPs (Demand Side Platforms), ad exchanges, RTB (real time bidding) and other auctions, retargeters, DMPs (Data Management Platforms), tag managers, data aggregators, brokers and resellers, media management systems, ad servers, gamifiers, real time messagers, social tool makers, and many more.
+These companies are not brands, except inside their B2B sphere, which includes a mess of different breeds: trading desks, SSPs (Supply Side Platforms), DSPs (Demand Side Platforms), ad exchanges, RTB (real time bidding) and other auctions, retargeters, DMPs (Data Management Platforms), tag managers, data aggregators, brokers, resellers, media management systems, ad servers, gamifiers, real time messagers, social tool makers, and many more.

-Then, if you want more self-torture, check out LUMAscapes such as this one:
+If you’re game for more self-torture, check out LUMAscapes such as this one:

 Or go to the master Ad Choices page.
 The headline there says “WILL THE RIGHT ADS FIND YOU?” — as if you want any ads at all.
 The copy below says,

 Welcome to Your AdChoices, where you’re in control of your Internet experience with interest-based advertising—ads that are intended for you, based on what you do online.

 The Advertising Option Icon gives you transparency and control for

 - Find out when information about your online interests is being gathered or used to customize the Web ads you see.

 - Choose whether to continue to allow this type of advertising.

 Watch three short videos to learn how the Icon gives you control of when the right ads find you.

 And if you want to go completely bonkers, try watching the videos, which feature the little ad choices icon as the “star” in “your personal ads.”